jpparametrics/jpparametrics/README.md

 - [OpenRocket](https://github.com/openrocket/openrocket)

 ### My Current Engineering/Life Goals
-- [ ] Design a Small Launch Vehicle
+- [X] Design a Small Launch Vehicle
 - [ ] Design a Sub-orbital/Orbital Manned Ultralight named [Kestrel](http://www.smartfish.ch/en/smartfish/)
 - [ ] Fly Kestrel to the ISS
-- [X] Try to be a decent member of the Human Race, daily...
+- [X] Be a decent member of our species, on a daily basis...
 - [ ] Get some sleep
-- [ ] GO PACK GO!!!
+- [X] GO PACK GO!!!

 <!--
 **roguextech/roguextech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.